Ben Shapiro: Views

-Shapiro accuses the political left of believing in an imaginary "hierarchy of victimhood" in which the opinions of members of persecuted groups like the LGBT community are afforded more credence.
-He has argued that the left has dominated American culture through popular entertainment, media, and academia in a way that has made conservatives feel disenfranchised, and helped lead to the election of Donald Trump in the 2016 presidential election.
-He has stated that "political correctness breeds insanity".
-Shapiro is an outspoken opponent of safe spaces, especially those on college campuses, arguing that they go against free speech.
-Shapiro frequently praises "Western culture" and "Western civilization".
-In 2019, he said "I believe Western civilization is superior to other civilizations."
+Shapiro has described the political left as believing in an imaginary "hierarchy of victimhood" in which the opinions of members of persecuted groups like the LGBT community are afforded more credence.
+He has argued that the left has dominated American culture through popular entertainment, media, and academia in a way that has made conservatives feel disenfranchised and helped lead to the election of Donald Trump in 2016.
+Shapiro has stated that "political correctness breeds insanity".
+He is an outspoken opponent of safe spaces, especially those on college campuses, arguing that they go against free speech.
+Shapiro frequently praises Western culture and Western civilization, saying "I believe Western civilization is superior to other civilizations."

 Abortion

 Shapiro supports a ban on abortion, including in cases of rape and incest, with one exception: when competent medical authority determines that the life of the mother is in jeopardy as a result of the pregnancy.
 He has further clarified that this includes extreme cases of mental illness where the life of the mother is at risk due to suicide.
 He also believes that doctors who perform abortions should be prosecuted.
-He has referred to women who have abortions as "baby killers."
-In 2019, Shapiro asserted that "the Supreme Court overturning Roe v.
+He has referred to women who have abortions as "baby killers".
+In 2019, Shapiro said that "the Supreme Court overturning Roe v.
 Wade" was "not going to happen", and added that he had "serious doubts" about "whether the Supreme Court, as currently constituted, would vote to overturn Roe v.
 Wade".
+(Roe v.
+Wade was later overturned by Dobbs v.
+Jackson Women's Health Organization in 2022.)

 In 2019, Shapiro spoke at the annual March for Life in Washington, D.C., where he said abortion is a "violent act".

 Alt-right

 Shapiro is a critic of the alt-right movement, stating in 2017, "It is a garbage movement composed of garbage ideas.
 It has nothing to do with constitutional conservatism."
 In 2019, Shapiro criticized weekly newspaper The Economist for describing him as "alt-right" in their interview with him; in response, The Economist issued an apology and modified the article title to instead describe Shapiro as a "radical conservative".

-Shapiro has been a target of online harassment and anti-semitic threats from the alt-right.
+Shapiro has been a target of online harassment and antisemitic threats from the alt-right.
 After leaving Breitbart News, Shapiro was a frequent target of antisemitic rhetoric from the alt-right.
 According to a 2016 analysis by the Anti-Defamation League, Shapiro was the most frequent target of antisemitic tweets against journalists.

+Capital punishment

+Shapiro is an advocate of capital punishment and "strongly" supports it remaining legal in the United States.
+Explaining his beliefs, Shapiro has stated that, "You can forfeit the right to life if you take another life, just as you can forfeit your right to liberty (this is called prison) by infringing on the liberty of another".